Einstein–Infeld–Hoffmann equations: Equation

 The coordinates used here are harmonic.
 The first term on the right hand side is the Newtonian gravitational acceleration at A; in the limit as c → ∞, one recovers Newton's law of motion.

+Acceleration

 The acceleration of a particular body depends on the accelerations of all the other bodies.
 Since the quantity on the left hand side also appears in the right hand side, this system of equations must be solved iteratively.
 In practice, using the Newtonian acceleration instead of the true acceleration provides sufficient accuracy.